Paulina Andreeva

-Paulina Olegovna Andreeva (Паулина Олеговна Андреева; born 12 October 1988) is a Russian actress.
+Paulina Olegovna Andreeva (Паулина Олеговна Андреева; born 12 October 1988) is a Russian actress and screenwriter.
 Her notable acting roles have included the Russian television series The Method (2015-2021), and the Netflix science fiction production, Better than Us (2018–2019).

 Biography

 Ekaterina "Paulina" Olegovna Andreeva was born in Leningrad (now known as Saint Petersburg), Russian SFSR, Soviet Union.
 She lived with her parents and two younger brothers on Vasilyevsky Island.
 She studied journalism for two years at the Saint Petersburg State University, before moving to Moscow, where she entered the Moscow Art Theatre School to study acting on courses under Roman Kozak and Dmitry Brusnikin, and joined the troupe of the Moscow Chekhov Theater.

 Personal life

 In 2019, she married Fyodor Bondarchuk.
 In 2021, the couple gave birth to their son, Ivan.
 Bondarchuk and Andreeva divorced in March 2025.

 Career

 Andreeva has been active as an actress since 2013.
 Her notable acting roles include the Russian television series The Method (debut, 2015), and The Thaw (2013).

-She starred as the android in the Netflix science fiction production, Better than Us (2018–2019), alongside Kirill Käro andAleksandr Ustyugov, which was the first Netflix Original from Russia.
+She starred as the android in the Netflix science fiction production, Better than Us (2018–2019), alongside Kirill Käro and Aleksandr Ustyugov, which was the first Netflix Original from Russia.

+Besides acting, Andreeva is also a screenwriter; she wrote the script of the drama series Psycho starring Konstantin Bogomolov and Actresses starring Svetlana Khodchenkova.
+Both projects were produced by Fyodor Bondarchuk.

 Andreeva also has a singing career.